vitorgalvao/tiny-pinboard-scripts/README.md

   -r, --redirect-log      If set, links with 301 (Moved permanently) will be on their own log.
 Pairs well with the 'pinboard-url-update' script.
   -l, --log-dir <dir>     Directory to save logs to.
 Defaults to the home directory.
   -i, --include-unread    Also check unread bookmarks.
-  -g, --include-ignored   Do not ignore links with a 'pinboard-link-check-ignore' tag -t, --token <token>     Your Pinboard API token.
+  -g, --include-ignored   Do not ignore links with a 'pinboard-link-check-ignore' tag.
+  -t, --token <token>     Your Pinboard API token.
   -a, --ask-for-token     Ask for your Pinboard API token on start.
   -s, --save-token        Save Pinboard API token to Keychain and exit.
 Use with '--token' or '--ask-for-token' (macOS-only).